 Review the importance of improving care coordination amongst the interprofessional team members to improve outcomes for patients affected by bullous systemic lupus erythematosus.

-Lupus erythematosus is an autoimmune disease which has an array of clinical manifestations ranging from cutaneous to multi-organ systemic involvement.
+Lupus erythematosus is an autoimmune disease that has an array of clinical manifestations ranging from cutaneous to multi-organ systemic involvement.
 Bullous systemic lupus erythematosus (BSLE) is a rare blistering eruption seen in patients with systemic lupus erythematosus (SLE) described mainly in case reports, series, and a few multicenter retrospective studies.
 These cutaneous lesions appear as tense, vesiculobullous eruptions with a predilection for the extremities, trunk, face, and neck, usually healing without scar or milia.

 Direct immunofluorescence (DIF) staining of perilesional and uninvolved skin shows the deposition of immune-reactants along the dermato-epidermal junction (DEJ).
 IgG constitutes the majority of immunoglobulins, but other classes such as IgA and IgM are seen.
 Complements are frequently seen in the involved skin.
 Granular, linear, or a mixed pattern of immune reactant deposition are seen in the basement membrane zone (BMZ).
 Indirect immunofluorescence staining performed with basement membrane zone-split skin may also be positive for antibodies to type VII collagen on the dermal side.
 IgG subtyping can help differentiate the two.